vmzakharov/dataframe-ec/README.md

 - `max`
 - `avg`
 - `count`
-- `same` - the resul is `null` if the aggregated values are not the equal to each other, otherwise it equals to that value
+- `same` - the result is `null` if the aggregated values are not the equal to each other, otherwise it equals to that value

 ```
 DataFrame orderStats = orders.aggregate(Lists.immutable.of(max("Price", "MaxPrice"), min("Price", "MinPrice"), sum("Price", "Total")));